 Edit Distance Problem: Dynamic Programming Deep Dive with Java

-- Edit distance measures the minimum insertions, deletions, and substitutions to transform one string to another.
+- Edit Distance (Levenshtein) measures minimum single-character operations (insert, delete, substitute) to transform one string into another.

-- DP recurrence: if characters match, copy diagonal; else 1 + min(delete, insert, substitute).
+- DP recurrence: if characters match, take diagonal value; else 1 + min(delete, insert, substitute).

 Imagine your phone's autocorrect sees you typed 'teh'.
 It needs to figure out how many single fixes — swap a letter, add one, or delete one — turn 'teh' into 'the'.
 The smallest number of fixes needed is the edit distance.
 That's it.
 Spell-checkers, DNA sequencers, and Git's diff tool all use this same counting trick under the hood.